coulisse/spiderweb/README.md

 I wrote this application in order to add a web user interface to DXSpider and show the spots collected.
 The user could see 50 spots at time and filter them by band, spotter continent and spotted continent.

-**NOTE:**   starting from this release it will works only from Dxspider version V1.57 build 560 or greater.
+**NOTE:**   starting from the version 2.5.8 it will works only from Dxspider version V1.57 build 560 or greater.

 For this application, I've used:
 - **Bootstrap** for stylesheet CSS